aljanaki/Symbolic_Corpus_Of_Ukrainian_Folk_Music/docs/index.rst

 To reference the corpus, cite:

 *Inna Lisniak, Anna Aljanaki, and Liudmyla Efremova.
-(2024) A corpus of Ukrainian folk songs from Podillia.*
+(2025) A corpus of Ukrainian folk songs from Podillia.
+The Proceedings of the 9th Digital Humanities in the Nordic and Baltic Countries Conference*

 * Check out the :doc:`metadata` section for information on how the metadata is organized.
 * Section :doc:`musicxml` contains information on symbolic music